logzio/logz-docs/_source/no-search/p8s-remote-write.md

 ### Bulk import of dashboards via script

+All your dashboard folders are imported into a single folder within Logz.io.

-Provide the following Grafana and Logz.io paramaters:
+You'll need to include the following Grafana and Logz.io paramaters:

 * Name of the new folder for your dashboards
 * Location of the logz.io API token
 * Address